Chart Color Schemes

 Glenwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Glenwood's dwelling structure, as per the latest Census, consisted of 97.9% houses and 2.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Glenwood stood at 60.5%, with mortgaged dwellings at 30.5% and rented ones at 9.0%.
-The median monthly mortgage repayment was $921, lower than Non-Metro Qld's average of $1,655, while the median weekly rent figure was $274, compared to Non-Metro Qld's $345.
-Nationally, Glenwood's mortgage repayments were significantly lower at $921 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Glenwood, as evaluated at the latest Census, consisted of 97.9% houses and 2.1% other dwellings.
+In comparison, Regional Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Glenwood was 60.5%, with mortgaged dwellings at 30.5% and rented ones at 9.0%.
+The median monthly mortgage repayment was $921, lower than Regional Qld's average of $1,655.
+The median weekly rent figure was $274, compared to Regional Qld's $345.
+Nationally, Glenwood's median monthly mortgage repayments were significantly lower at $921 versus the Australian average of $1,863.
+Rents in Glenwood were substantially below the national figure of $375 at $274 per week.

 Frequently Asked Questions - Housing